napari/napari/docs/naps/2-conda-based-packaging.md

 Briefcase relies on PyPI packaging to assemble the installer.
 The PyPI packaging strategy, however, presents a series of limitations for the napari ecosystem:

 * No standardized building infrastructure.
 PyPI accepts submissions from any user without requiring any validation or review.
-As a result, packages can be built using arbitrary toolchains or expecting different libraries in the system. `cibuildwheel` [^cibuildwheel] definitely helps users who want to do it in the right way, but again, there's no guarantee is being used.
+As a result, packages can be built using arbitrary toolchains or expecting different libraries in the system. `cibuildwheel` [^cibuildwheel] and related tools [^audithwheel] [^delocate] [^delvewheel] can definitely help users who want to do it in the right way, but again, there's no guarantee is being used.
 This can result in ABI incompatibilities with the target system and within the plugin ecosystem, specially when some packages vendor specific libraries [^pypi-parallelism-abi].
 * PyPI metadata is often not detailed enough.
 This is a byproduct of the previous point, which makes it difficult for the different clients (pip, poetry, etc) to guarantee that the resulting installation is self-consistent and all the packages involved are compatible with